In this post I’m sharing why you might want to use Pinterest to promote your business in 2020.

 How + Why This Works –

-If someone is following a digital nomad account, for example, the likelihood is they are interested in travel, digital nomad life, personal finance and working/growing a business online – exactly like I am, and exactly what Freedom and Flourish is about.
+If someone is following a digital nomad account, for example, the likelihood is they are interested in travel, digital nomad life, personal finance and working/growing a business online – exactly like I am, and exactly what my blog and coaching practice is about.

-So if I follow them, they will see my name (freedom & flourish) pop up in their notifications (‘freedom & flourish followed you’) and hopefully my name will interest them enough or show them how we have similar interests – and they will click over and follow me!
+So if I follow them, they will see my name pop up in their notifications and hopefully my name will interest them enough or show them how we have similar interests – and they will click over and follow me!

 How To Avoid Gaining Spam Followers On Pinterest